Bridget Jones: The Edge of Reason: Plot

 Shazza has a fling with the much younger Jed, who gives her a fertility snake bowl as a gift to take back to England, which ends up in Bridget's bag.
 When security dogs at the airport detect a large stash of cocaine inside it, Bridget is arrested and locked up in a prison cell with dozens of Thai women.
 Feeling low and scared, but glad at the friendliness of the inmates, she shares relationship advice with them and teaches them to sing and dance to Madonna's "Like a Virgin".

 Mark comes to tell Bridget that her release is imminent.
 After confirming Jed as the true perpetrator and that she "spent the night" with Daniel, he declares her sex life does not interest him; Bridget does not correct his presumption, Mark departs, leaving her sure he no longer loves her.
 Back in London, Mark confronts Daniel for abandoning Bridget in Thailand, and they fight in a fountain.
 Daniel swears off her for good and says, "If you're so obsessed with Bridget Jones, why don't you just marry her?"

 Bridget arrives at Heathrow Airport as an international human rights celebrity, greeted by her parents, who have been busy planning their vow renewal ceremony.
 At home, Bridget is surprised when her friends tell her that Mark personally tracked down the drug trafficker Jed, secured his custody and extradition, and forced him to admit her innocence.

 Hopeful that Mark still loves her, Bridget rushes to his house.
-Finding Rebecca there, she assumes she is romantically involved with him, but Rebecca confesses her feelings are for Bridget and kisses her; though flattered, she politely turns her down.
+Finding Rebecca there, she assumes she is romantically involved with him, but Rebecca confesses that she is lesbian and her feelings are for Bridget and kisses her.
+Though flattered, Bridget politely turns her down.
 Bridget confronts Mark at his legal chambers, asking him to give her another chance.
 He proposes and she accepts.
 When Bridget's parents renew their vows, she catches the bouquet.